usegalaxy-eu/website/index-singlecell.md

 Are you new to Galaxy, or returning after a long time, and looking for help to get started?
 Take [a guided tour]({{ page.website }}/tours/core.galaxy_ui){:target="_blank"} through Galaxy's user interface.

-**Want to learn more about RNA analyses?
+**Want to learn more about single cell analyses?
 Take one of our guided tour or check out the following hands-on tutorials from [the Galaxy Training Network](https://galaxyproject.github.io/training-material/){:target=_"blank"}.**

 Lesson | Slides | Hands-on | Input dataset | Workflows | Galaxy tour | Galaxy History
 --- | --- | --- | --- | --- | --- | ---